-MPHA's targeted project based initiative created a total of 307 units, which, includes the 36 PBV units.
-The total number of units without housing assistance that MPHA leveraged using the 36 project based vouchers is 260.
+MPHA's targeted project based initiative created a total of 267 units, which, includes the 30 PBV units.
+The total number of units without housing assistance that MPHA leveraged using the 30 project based vouchers is 226.
 MPHA has not allocated any funding for the development of the units; the monies MPHA allocated are for voucher assistance when a qualified participant is residing in the PBV unit.

 Project Total Number of Units PBV Units Unassisted Units

-Emanuel Housing 101 6 84 (also has 11 VASH PBV)
+Emanuel Housing 101 6 + 11 VASH 84 (also has 11 VASH PBV)

-Emerson North Family Housing 48 10 38

 South Quarter Phase IV 101 15 86

 Spirit on Lake 46 5 41

 Lonoke 19 4 15

+TOTAL 267 30 226

 At the end of the 2013 calendar year, MPHA had approved subsidy layering reviews and signed HAP contracts for two of the awarded projects.
-The projects are Emanuel (6 PBV and 11 VASH PBV) and Spirit on lake (5 PDV).
-The Emanuel PBV HAP that was signed on August 13, 2013 has an effective date of August 15, 2013 and the Emanuel VASH HAP that was signed on August 15, 2013 also has an effective date of August 15, 2013.
-The Spirit on Lake PBV HAP was effective September 15, 2013 and signed on September 12, 2013.
+The projects were Emanuel (6 PBV and 11 VASH PBV) and Spirit on lake (5 PBV).
+The Emanuel PBV HAP that was signed on August 13, 2013 has an effective date of August 15, 2013 and the Emanuel VASH HAP that was signed on August 15, 2013 also has an effective date of August 15, 2013 and units were fully occupied in September 2013.
+The Spirit on Lake PBV HAP was effective September 15, 2013 and signed on September 12, 2013 and units were fully occupied in September 2013.
 At the end of 2014, MPHA had an approved subsidy layering review and an AHAP that was signed on September 11, 2014 for Lonoke.
-Also, MPHA had submitted the subsidy layering review and was awaiting final approval for South Quarter aka Franklin Portland Gateway Phase IV.
+Also, MPHA had submitted the subsidy layering review and was awaiting final approval for South Quarter aka Franklin Portland Gateway Phase IV (The Rose).
+At the end of 2015, Lonoke units were open and in the process of lease-up.